Flock: A Knowledge Graph Foundation Model via Learning on Random Walks: Methodology

 To support probabilistic equivariance, we ask the walk algorithm to be invariant in probability.
 We say $\eta$ is invariant in probability if for any $G \simeq H$ in $\mathbb{K}_{n,m}$ with isomorphism $(\pi, \phi)$ from $G$ to $H$:

-where $v_0 \xrightarrow{r_1} \cdots \xrightarrow{r_l} v_l$ and $u_0 \xrightarrow{s_1} \cdots \xrightarrow{s_l} u_l$ follow the distributions of $\eta(G, l)$ and $\eta(H, l)$, respectively.
+where $v_0 \xrightarrow{r_1} \cdots \xrightarrow{r_\ell} v_\ell$ and $u_0 \xrightarrow{s_1} \cdots \xrightarrow{s_\ell} u_\ell$ follow the distributions of $\eta(G, \ell)$ and $\eta(H, \ell)$, respectively.
 In such case, the isomorphism $(\pi, \phi)$ yields a natural translation from walks in $G$ to $H$.

-In $\flock$, we use a simple random walk algorithm, which we show to be invariant in probability, while working robustly in practice.
-Specifically, given a base walk count $n$, for entity prediction queries $(h,r,?)$, we use $3n$ walks and choose three types of start locations.
-We start $n$ walks at query node $h$ by fixing $v_0=h$, start $n$ walks by choosing a random relation $s$, then a random edge $(v, s, u)\in E$, and then fixing the first step as $v\xrightarrow{s}u$, and start the rest of $n$ walks at random nodes in $V$.
-For relation prediction queries $(h,?,t)$, we additionally start $n$ walks at the tail node $t$ by fixing $v_0=t$, sampling a total of $4n$ walks.
+\draft{In $\flock$, we use a simple random walk algorithm which we show to be invariant in probability.
+Specifically, we use uniform walks with non-backtracking, with minor modifications to handle directed multi-edges of KGs.
+Despite the simplicity, we find that this choice works well in practice, consistent with findings of prior works \citep{tonshoff_crawl, kim_rwnn}.}

-For the transition mechanism, we use uniform walks with non-backtracking, with minor modifications to handle directed multi-edges of KGs.
-Despite the simplicity, we find that this choice works well in practice, consistent with findings of prior work \citep{tonshoff_crawl, kim_rwnn}.
+\draft{Under this choice, we diversify the starting locations of walks such that local context around the query $q$ and broad regions of the nodes and relations in a KG are both well-captured.
+Our \emph{diversification strategy} is as follows:} given a base walk count $n$, for entity prediction queries $(h,r,?)$, we use $3n$ walks with three types of start locations. \draft{The first $n$ walks start at query node $h$, capturing local context around the query; the second $n$ walks start by traversing a random edge $(v, s, u)$ where $s$ is a uniformly chosen relation, broadly capturing the relations of the KG including $r$; the last $n$ walks start at random nodes, broadly capturing various regions of the KG.
+For relation prediction queries $(h,?,t)$, we additionally start $n$ walks at the tail node $t$, sampling a total of $4n$ walks.}

 We lastly discuss how to choose the base walk count $n$.
 While this is a fixed hyperparameter $n_{\rm train}$ at pretraining, we find that scaling it adaptively to input KG at test-time benefits size generalization.
 We thus propose \emph{test-time adaptation of walk counts}, and use: